 It’s customary to see guitars in this price range lacking any accessories included in the buy.
 Following the trend, the Fender guitar doesn’t come with any much-needed essentials.
 What are those essentials?
-We’ll list a few suggestions here, but we highly encourage you to pick your way over to our “Must-Have Accessories Guide” to see a complete list.
+We’ll list a few suggestions here, but we highly encourage you to make your way over to our mega guitar accessories guide to see a complete list.

 This list will make it a lot easier for beginners to get a grip on what can be bought later and what’s an absolute need for right now.

 - Guitar Amps

 - Extra Steel Guitar Strings